radix/string-wrapper/README.md

 # string_wrapper

 string_wrapper is a crate which provides StringWrapper, which is a usually* stack-allocated UTF-8 string type.
-This has a few consequences:

-- Strings must be fixed-length so the size of the type can be known at compile-time.
+Features:

+- Array-backed StringWrappers can be entirely stored on the stack
-- It can implement Copy, unlike the standard heap-allocated String type.
+- The Copy trait can be implemented, unlike for standard Strings
+- Serde Serialization and Deserialization traits are implemented to act exactly like String

 # Documentation